-

 What are common terms of commercial leases and are there regulatory controls on the terms of leases?

 Under the laws of Hungary, the principle of freedom of contract is generally applicable to commercial leases.
 The only mandatory requirement is the written form of the lease agreement.
 Hungarian language is not a requirement for such agreements, however, for practical reasons most commercial lease agreements are in English/German-Hungarian bilingual format.
-Based on the Hungarian law, there is no registration obligation (for example: in the Land Registry) applies for the lease agreements.
+Based on Hungarian law, there is no registration obligation (for example: in the land registry) for the lease agreements.

-Lease agreements are either concluded for a definite or an indefinite period of time, however commercial leases are typically concluded for definite term.
-In case of definite term, the lease agreements can only be renewed unilaterally if it is explicitly agreed in the lease agreement.
+Lease agreements are either concluded for a definite or an indefinite term, however commercial leases are typically concluded for a definite term.
+In case of definite term, the lease agreement can only be renewed unilaterally if this is explicitly agreed therein.
 Tenants may require such unilateral extension right, typically for 3-5 year terms.
-If the lease agreement is extended, the prevailing terms (at the time of the original term expiry) are applicable.
+If the lease agreement is extended, the prevailing terms (at the time of the original term expiry) are usually applicable.

 In the event that the tenant keeps using the leased property after the expiration of the definite lease term and the landlord does not object to such use, then the lease continues as an indefinite lease relationship by virtue of the laws of Hungary.
 As this provision is significantly disadvantages for the landlord, the application of this legal regulation is often excluded in definite-term commercial lease contracts.

-Unless otherwise agreed, termination right of the parties in the lease agreements with a definite term is significantly limited and the lease agreement can only be terminated for good reason.
-Generally the termination rights in the commercial leases are more favourable to the landlord and: in general, the tenant is only entitled to terminate the lease if the leased premises is unfit for proper use for a longer period of time (45-60 days) and the landlord fails to remedy the defect (30-60 days from the tenant’s notification).
+Unless otherwise agreed, termination right of the parties in lease agreements with a definite term is significantly limited and the lease agreement can only be terminated for good reason.
+Generally the termination rights in the commercial leases are more favourable to the landlord and: in general, the tenant is only entitled to terminate the lease if the leased premises are unfit for proper use for a longer period of time (45-60 days) and the landlord fails to remedy the defect (30-60 days from the tenant’s notification).
 In comparison to this, the landlord’s termination rights are much broader and the termination causes are the following: the breach of a major obligation of the tenant (e.g. breaching obligations concerning payment, provision / supplementation of security, taking out the prescribed insurance, or damaging the leased property), however generally the landlord is obliged to provide an opportunity for the tenant to remedy the breach before terminating the lease.
-Based on a recent court practice a reason or circumstances precluding the contractual use of the leased property is considered to be in the sphere of interest of the tenant if it arises or is attributable to the condition, circumstances, situation or conduct of the tenant or of persons appointed by the tenant.
-The COVID-19 and the measures to control the spread of the COVID-19 are considered to be a cause outside of the sphere of interest of the tenant.
+Based on recent court practice a reason or circumstances precluding the contractual use of the leased property is considered to be in the sphere of interest of the tenant if it arises or is attributable to the condition, circumstances, situation or conduct of the tenant or of persons appointed by the tenant.

 Lease agreements with an indefinite term can be terminated by notifying the other party in advance, in accordance with the relevant notice period specified in the given lease agreement.